 Warning: This ain’t people food.
 Eat at your own risk (kinda).

 These biscuits are made from all human ingredients — just made for doggie taste buds.
 I tried them.
 You won’t like them.
 But your dogs (or your friend’s dogs) totally will!
-(Yes – I ate a dog biscuit, because as I said before you always must taste test before serving).
+(Yes – I ate a dog biscuit, because as I’ve said many times before, you ALWAYS must taste test before serving!)

 I have two little slobbering taste testers at home with me right now and I can guarantee these treats are doggie approved.